Links on Android Authority may earn us a commission. Learn more.

 Over the years, Oppo launched new versions of its Android skin alongside new official versions of the operating system.
 In November 2019, the company made things quite confusing by announcing that Color OS 6.7 would jump to Color OS 8.
 It even launched installable versions of this software.
 Eventually, the company scrapped this plan and jumped to Color OS 7.

 To make things less confusing, in 2020 the company revealed that it would adopt the same numbering scheme as mainline Android.
 As such, Color OS jumped from v7 to v11 with the launch of Android 11.
-This year, we’ll see Color OS 12 launch based on Android 12.
+In 2021, we saw Color OS 12 launch based on Android 12, and Color OS 13 will launch with Android 13 later in 2022.

 As mentioned earlier, Oppo’s Android skin also appeared on phones from its sub-brand Realme.
 However, in 2020, Realme stopped this practice and released its own skin known as Realme UI.